- Academic amnesty

 All students graduating from UNO must file an “Application for Degree” with the Registrar’s Office and pay the required fee at the beginning of the semester in which they will graduate and not later than the date listed in the University Calendar.
 Failure to file for the degree by this deadline may postpone a student’s graduation date.

-Passing scores for the Pre- Professional Skills Tests are: Reading - 170; Mathematics - 171; Writing - 172.
-With the exception of EDUC 2020, Foundations of Education and EDUC 2030, Human Relations, and certain HPER courses, no other professional education courses may be taken until a candidate passes all sections of the PPST.
-A candidate who enrolls in professional education courses who has not passed the PPST will be disenrolled from those courses.
+Passing scores for the Paixis 1 - Core Academic Skills for Educator Testing are: Reading - 156; Mathematics - 150; Writing - 162.
+With the exception of EDUC 2020, Educational Fioundations, and EDUC 2030, Human Relations, and certain HPER courses, no other professional education courses may be taken until a candidate passes all sections of the CORE tests.
+A candidate who enrolls in professional education courses who has not passed the CORE tests will be disenrolled from those courses.

 A student may remove a grade of “D” or “F” from his/ her GPA by repeating the course and receiving a grade higher than the grade received on the first attempt.
 Students must take the responsibility of checking online to verify that the grade point average has been recomputed.